 Can I repair my radiator?

 Besides the upper and lower tank leaking from a worn gasket we commonly see cracked upper and lower radiator tanks.
-Tanks can crack due to impact from road debris or due to the constant heat of the motor and coolant plastic tanks can become brittle and crack with time.
+Tanks can crack due to impact from road debris or due to the constant heat of the motor, coolant reservoir tanks can become brittle and crack with time as well.
 Below is an image of a cracked radiator tank requiring a radiator replacement.
-This impact caused a large amount of coolant loss and steam which alerted the customer to cooling system failure likely saving them from an overheating issue.
+This impact caused a large amount of coolant loss, and steam, which alerted the customer to the cooling system failure likely saving them from an overheating issue.

 How much does it cost to replace a radiator?